UniversalDependencies/UD_Javanese-CSUI/README.md

 # Summary

-UD Javanese-CSUI is a manually annotated dependency treebank in Javanese.
-The sentences are taken from the Javanese Wikipedia and consists of 100 sentences, 1349 tokens, and 1379 words.
+UD Javanese-CSUI is the first dependency treebank in Javanese in UD.
+The sentences are manually annotated and taken from the Javanese Wikipedia and consists of 100 sentences, 1349 tokens, and 1379 words.

 # Introduction

 UD Javanese-CSUI is a gold standard dependency treebank for Javanese.
 This treebank does not use the original writing system of Javanese ([Hanacaraka](https://id.wikipedia.org/wiki/Aksara_Jawa)) and use the Latin writing system.
 Javanese has three language levels: Krama, Madya, and Ngoko.
-This treebanks consists of predominantly sentences of Krama and Ngoko.
+This treebank consists of predominantly sentences of Krama and Ngoko.

 # Acknowledgments